Memkits/pudica-schedule/README.md

 Dead simple schedule for basic use cases:

-* press Enter to create new task
+* press Enter and Shift+Enter to add task
-* add task and edit
+* editing
 * sort by dragging
-* archive tasks by clicking
+* archive and revert archiving tasks by clicking
-* be pretty

 ![](http://ww2.sinaimg.cn/bmiddle/62752320tw1egzxlacspwj21540nswjy.jpg)